inex/ixp-manager-docs-md/docs/features/docstore.md

 * You should use an appropriate name with file extension as the download file will be given this as its filename.
 * Minimum privilege is just that - **minimum**.
 If a document is set for public access then **anyone can download it**.
 If it is set to *Customer User* then one **must** be logged into IXP Manager to see the file in directory listings and to view / download it.
 If it is set to *Customer User* then *Customer Admins* and *Super Users* will of course also be able to view it.

+**NB:** for the per-member document store, there is no option to make a file Publicly available.

 The following is how a file appears in a directory listing:

 ![File Listing with Contextual Menu](./img/docstore-file.png)

 *CUSTUSER* indicates the minimum access permissions for the file.
 The numbers *19 (10)* tell super admins that there have been a total of 19 downloads and 10 of those were unique to individual users in IXP Manager (i.e. some users would have downloaded this file two or more times).
 Note that **only downloads by logged in users are counted**.
 Publicly accessible files downloaded by non-logged in users are not recorded (if you must know this then that information is available from your web server log files).
 The date, *Feb 29, 2020* is the date the file itself (not metadata) was last changed via the *Edit* option.

+**NB:** there is no logging of files downloaded in the per-member document store.
+Please see below for more information.

 The options in the per-file context menu are: